-OVHcloud provides the OVHcloud Services to the Customer in accordance with the Agreement.
-This DPA sets out the data protection terms and obligations that apply when OVHcloud processes Personal Data (defined below) on behalf of the Customer in the course of providing the OVHcloud Services.
-The parties have agreed to enter into this DPA to address the rights and obligations that apply to the Customer under the applicable data protection laws concerning OVHcloud's Processing (defined below) of Personal Data on behalf of the Customer.
+OVHcloud provides certain Services to the Customer in accordance with the Agreement.
+This DPA sets forth the data protection terms and obligations that apply when OVHcloud processes Personal Data (defined below) on behalf of the Customer in the course of providing the OVHcloud Services.
+The parties have agreed to enter into this DPA to address the rights and obligations that apply to the Customer under the Applicable Data Protection Laws (as defined below) concerning OVHcloud's Processing (as defined below) of Personal Data on behalf of the Customer.

 Unless otherwise defined in the Agreement, all capitalized terms used in this DPA will have the meanings given to them below:

-"Applicable Data Protection Law" means all applicable legislation relating to data protection and privacy including without limitation the EU Data Protection Directive 95/46/EC and all local laws and regulations which amend or replace any of them, including the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time;
+"Applicable Data Protection Laws" means all applicable legislation relating to the Processing of Personal Data under the Agreement, including without limitation, the United States and its states, the EU Data Protection Directive 95/46/EC and all local laws and regulations which amend or replace any of them, including the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time;

 "Controller" means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data;